How to shortlist businesses worth investing in?

 “Prior to Newtonian revolution, people explained the world around them primarily in terms of a God that made specific decisions.
 A child would fall and break his arm, and it was an act of God.
 Crops failed, it was an act of God.
 People thought of an omnipotent God who made each and every specific event happen.
 Then in the 1600s people said “No, that’s not it.
 What God did was to put in place a universe with certain principles, and what we need to do is figure out how those principles work.
 God doesn’t make all the decisions.
 He set in place processes and principles that would carry on.” – Jim Collins, Built to Last.

 Before I explain how to shortlist, I would like to highlight, please DO NOT act on a stock recommendation based on news channels or newspapers.
 The writing style may influence the outlook of a company, but that may be stale information.
-By the time any news is printed, it is usually priced in, and there is no information advantage.
+When any news is printed, it is usually priced in, and there is no information advantage.

 There are various methods to identify mispricing ranging from high-quality franchise businesses to low-quality commodity-like companies.
 It may be worthwhile to focus on high-quality companies because even if you don’t time it well, you still are positioned well for high returns over the long term.